Blendify/blender-manual/trunk/blender_docs/manual/interface/introduction.rst

 The Blender window is organized into one or more *Areas* with each area containing an *Editor*.
 Editors are divided into :doc:`/interface/window_system/regions`.
-Regions can have smaller structuring elements like `panels`_ with buttons, controls and widgets placed within them.
+Regions can have smaller structuring elements like :ref:`ui-panels` with buttons, controls and widgets placed within them.

 The composition of various Areas with predefined Editors in them is